What is enterprise mobility?

 Enterprise mobility is important because it gives employees flexibility and choice, which can improve job satisfaction and increase productivity.
 Plus, by now every organization is already doing some form of enterprise mobility anyway.

-Early enterprise-class mobile devices, such as PalmPilot personal digital assistants and BlackBerry smartphones, were typically employer-provided.
+Early enterprise-class mobile devices were typically employer-provided.
 These devices focused on providing personal information management capabilities, which included mobile access to email, calendars and contacts.

 In 2007, Apple released the first iPhone, and Google followed with its own mobile operating system, Android.
 The iPhone and Android smartphones targeted consumers, and they helped introduce the concept of app stores to the masses.